cchanse/udacity-optimization-project/README.md

 * Change querySelector to document.getElementById() as document.getElementById Web API call is faster
 * The newwidth and dx variables can go out the loop and have initial value set
 * Declare the pizzasDiv variable outside the loop, so DOM call is made only once
+* Save the array length for updatePositions(), which is part of the condition statement, in a local variable, so the array's length property is not accessed to check its value at each iteration

 ### Build Tools and Run Instructions